dippynark/cluster-api-provider-kubernetes/README.md

 could be used similarly (support for clusters that do no support LoadBalancer Services coming shortly).

-> WARNING: the follow will cost money - consider using the [GCP Free
+> WARNING: the following will cost money - consider using the [GCP Free
 > Tier](https://cloud.google.com/free/)

 ```sh